-Even though you might not realize it, it is important to recognize the price of your scanner before you buy it.
+It is very important to evaluate the price of your scanner before you buy it.
 If all of the scanners you are looking at have the same features and are interchangeable to you, use the lowest price to decide.
+If you want it primarily for copying and producing photos, you should consider one of the more expensive ones that offers the best options.
 If your scanning will only be done occasionally then you may be able to get away with buying a cheap scanner.

 Guide to Scanner Specifications